Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 **_SUBMITTY IS NOT RESPONSIBLE FOR YOUR COURSE'S, DEPARTMENT'S, OR UNIVERSITY'S INFORMATION CONTROL POLICIES OR ACTIVITIES._**

-### 4.1 Student CSV Layout
+### 3.1 Student CSV Layout

-There are ten _required_ columns/fields, and one optional column/field processed by the submitty auto feed script.
+There are eleven _required_ columns/fields, and one optional column/field processed by the submitty auto feed script.
-The student CSV data file may have additional fields, which will be ignored by, _but there may not be less than the ten columns/fields required_.
+The student CSV data file may have additional fields, which will be ignored, _but there may not be less than the eleven columns/fields required_.
 The columns/fields may be in any order.
 `config.php` will map the requisite (and optional) columns/fields to their respective data points.
 (q.v.
 [CSV Fields Mapping](#csv-fields-mapping) for additional explanation)